About the Project

 FPGA v1 -- PicoRV32 + ATOMiK

-First silicon proof: ATOMiK core integrated with PicoRV32 RISC-V on a Tang Nano 9K.
+First FPGA proof: ATOMiK core integrated with PicoRV32 RISC-V on a Tang Nano 9K.
 Repeat clock and throughput figures only from the linked hardware-validation artifacts.

 2025